hawesdb/gcp-python-logging/README.md

 # gcp-python-logging
 ## A python module for the handy printing of logs to StackDriver based on severity from within a Google Cloud Function

-After running into an issue with Python logging not logging to the correct StackDriver severity filter, I created this helper module in order to facilitate that function.
-It replicates much of the logging functionality, but translated into StackDriver levels.
+After running into an issue with Python logging not logging to the correct StackDriver severity filter, this helper module was created in order to facilitate that function.
+It replicates much of the python logging functionality, but translated into StackDriver levels.

 ---